3ll3d00d/beqdesigner/docs/install.md

 ffmpeg binaries are available via [gyan.dev](https://www.gyan.dev/ffmpeg/builds/)

-Download the latest version and extract to a known directory, make a note of this location as it will be required during BEQ configuration.
+Download the latest *release* version and extract to a known directory, make a note of this location as it will be required during BEQ configuration.

+!!! note
+    gyan.dev publishes 2 builds, full and essentials.
+The essentials version does not contain soxr which is used for resampling audio therefore always download the full build.

 ### Linux